-- (1) Reflects a one-time charge related to the recapitalization, and primarily includes noncapitalized financing expenses, professional and legal fees and management compensation costs.
-Excluding the effects of this charge, net income would have been \$30.6 million and diluted earnings per share would have been \$0.59 and pro forma net income would have been \$36.3 million and pro forma diluted earnings per share would have been \$0.74. - (2) Represents costs relating to the sale of accounts receivable pursuant to the receivables facility. - (3) Certain nondeductible recapitalization costs and other permanent differences significantly exceeded income before income taxes and resulted in an unusually high provision for income taxes.(4) Represents a charge, net of taxes, relating to the writeoff of unamortized - (4) Represents a charge, net of taxes, relating to the writeoff of unamortized debt issuance and other costs associated with the early extinguishment of debt. - (5) For the year ended December 31, 1998, \$1.3 million of the interest on convertible debt and 6,630,180 common share equivalents have not been included, since the impact was anti-dilutive. - (6) Reflects a 57.8 to one stock split effected in the form of a stock dividend of WESCO's common stock approved by the board of directors on April 11, 1999 to be effective prior to consummation of the offering. - (7) Excludes \$274.2 million of accounts receivable pursuant to the sale in 1998 of such receivables in connection with the receivables facility.
+- (1) Represents a one time charge related to the recapitalization, and primarily includes noncapitalized financing expenses, professional and legal fees and management compensation costs.
+Excluding the effects of this charge, net income would have been \$30.6 million and diluted earnings per share would have been \$ and pro forma net income would have been \$36.3 million and pro forma diluted earnings per share would have been \$0.74. - (2) Represents costs relating to the sale of accounts receivable pursuant to the receivables facility. - (3) Certain nondeductible recapitalization costs and other permanent differences significantly exceeded income before income taxes and resulted in an unusually high provision for income taxes. - (4) Represents a charge, net of taxes, relating to the writeoff of unamortized debt issuance and other costs associated with the early extinguishment of - (5) For the year ended December 31, 1998, \$1.3 million of the interest on convertible debt and common share equivalents have not been included, since the impact was anti-dilutive. - (6) Reflects a 57.8 to one stock split effected in the form of a stock dividend of WESCO's common stock approved by the board of directors on , 1999 to be effective prior to consummation of the offering. - (7) Excludes \$274.2 million of accounts receivable pursuant to the sale in 1998 of such receivables in connection with the receivables facility.